-The Darwinex risk manager is an algorithm that manages a DARWIN's risk level independently of the risk undertaken by the trader.
+The Darwinex risk manager is an algorithm that manages the risk of DARWIN assets independently of the risk undertaken by the trader.

 1. Fulfill the FCA regulations

 We fulfill our obligations as an Asset Manager regulated by the FCA (UK) providing our investors with an asset whose risk they know beforehand.

 2. Standardise the risk

-All DARWINs have the same statistical risk level.
-All DARWINs are listed with a monthly 10% VaR, equivalent to that of an average share.
+All DARWIN assets have a similar statistical risk level.
+All DARWINs are listed with a monthly 5-10% VaR, equivalent to that of an average share.